Aug 8, 2019 - Aug 11, 2019

 I’m open to the mystery and to walking the path lit by Shekhinah.

-The shuttle costs $20 each way.
-If you have not already signed up for the shuttle during registration, please call (860) 824-5991 ext.
-0 at least a week before the start date of the retreat to reserve your spot.
-If you require transportation outside of our designated shuttle times, we recommend the taxi service Taximan – (845) 789-1242.
-For more information on getting here, click here.
+Advance reservation is required for shuttles.
+The shuttle fee is $20 per person each way.
+If you have not already reserved shuttle service during registration, please contract us at firstname.lastname@example.org or (860) 824-5991 ext.
+0 at least a week before the start date of the retreat to reserve your spot; space is limited.

 Help to reduce the environmental impact of car trips to and from Isabella Freedman by checking out our carpool initiative!
-Upon registering, you will receive a link to a unique rideshare board to help connect you with fellow retreat participants.
+Upon registering, you will receive access to a rideshare board to help connect you with fellow retreat participants.
 Offering a ride in your car will help reduce carbon emissions, cut down gas costs and make new friends!
-If you are looking for a ride, adding yourself to the wait list (on the right hand side of the page) is the best way to be notified when movements occur.
+If you are looking for a ride, adding yourself to the wait list on the right-hand side of the page is the best way to be notified when movements occur.

-One of our mashgichim (kosher supervisors) must pre-approve all food items that enter the designated dining spaces, including the sukkahs.
-If you plan to supplement our delicious, healthy, farm-to-feast meals, your items must be completely sealed in original packaging and have a conventional kosher-for-Passover hechsher.
-Unapproved food and drinks may be enjoyed anywhere on site besides our dining spaces.
+One of our mashgichim (kosher supervisors) must pre-approve all food items that enter the designated dining spaces.
+If you plan to supplement our delicious, healthy, farm-to-feast meals, your items must be completely sealed in original packaging.
+Unapproved food and drinks may be enjoyed anywhere on campus besides our dining spaces.

 You may want to bring:

 - Chargers for electronic devices

 - A water bottle and/or travel mug for use outside of dining spaces